jaronheard/jaronheard.github.io/_posts/2015-07-15-hack-oregon.markdown

 project-date: In progress
 client: <a href="http://www.hackoregon.org/">Hack Oregon</a>
 category: Web Development
-description: A web applicatoin that maps and visualizes economic data for Oregon, especially related to the minimum wage.
+description: A web application that maps and visualizes economic data for Oregon, especially related to the minimum wage.
 Built with the Job Economy team, using Backbone.js, Leaflet.js, Mapbox, Flask, Postgres.

 ---